tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ### Cloak

 Chain/Interstellar [[26]] introduced Cloak, a redesign of Chain Core's Confidential Assets framework to make use of Bulletproof range proofs [[27]].
+It is available as an open source project in `Github: interstellar/spacesuit` [[28]].
+Cloak is all about confidential asset transactions, called cloaked transactions, which exchange values of different asset types, called flavors.
+The protocol ensures that values are not transmuted to any other asset types, that quantities do not overflow and that both quantities and asset types are kept secret.

+Cloak uses a collection of primitives called gadgets like “shuffle”, “merge”, “split” and “range proof” to build a constraint system for cloaked transactions.
+All transactions of the same size are indistinguishable because the layout of all the gadgets is only determined by the number of inputs and outputs.
+Gadgets are analogous with arithmetic circuits.